christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

   - Spouse/Consort: Cleopatra VII (Isis who in mythology was the wife of Osiris and the mother of Horus): Dynamis Ourania (Aphrodite Urania).
 Aliases: Pythodorida Philometor (Pytho- from python, and -doria from the Dorian tribe who were Scythian Greeks).
 Also, Amanirenas ("Amon is Lord"), Kandake of Kush?
   - Children:
     - Emperor Tiberius Julius Caesar Augustus.
 Alias: Tiberius Julius Aspurgus Philoromaios, king of Bosphorus (Aspurgos calls himself the son of "the great king of Asandrokhos" in an inscription. https://www.researchgate.net/publication/390912485_Aspurgos_-_the_king_of_Bosporan_state_98_BC_-_AD_38).
 Also likely Kujula Kadphises, prince of Bactria.
 Also, was he the legendary Chinese emperor Yu the Great (original name "Aži" or "Yazhi" (亞茲))?
 Julius, from Ioulius, related to Iove (Jove).
 Iove is linguistically linked to the Scythian tribal name Yuehzi (Yuezhi).
 He is "The Jove/Yuezhi King"?
 Also, Artaxias II king of Armenia?
 (Artaxes is Arta-Uksha which is the same as Kadphises or Gud-Vrsa)
       - Spouse: Vipsania Agrippina.
 The name Vipsania is obscure, but Agrippina means "wild horse" (from agri- "wild" and -pina "mare"), and Tiberius Julius Aspurgus Philoromaios's wife, known only through numismatic evidence, was Gepae-pyris (Gepa- from hippos, "horse" in Greek, cf. Epona, Celtic horse goddess and -epyris (possibly "lady" or "queen").
 Both names encode "Horse-Queen."
 This is a title for a Sarmatian noblewoman of the steppe horse-culture.
+Vipsania Agrippina is the same as Agrippina the Elder who was Caligula's mother.
       - Children:
         - Tiberius Julius Mithridates III (Italian Avatar: Emperor Caligula)
         - Tiberius Julius Cotys I. Italian Avatar: Emperor Claudius = Rhoemetalces II of Bosporus (Reigns are nearly perfectly co-terminus.
 Polemon Pythodoros (Julius Caesar/Asander) and Pythodorida of Pontus (Cleopatra/Dynamis) had a daughter Antonia Tryphaena.
 Her son was Rhoemetalces II whose reign coincided with emperor Claudius)